CLEANit/MatSimPy/docs/IO.md

 </dl>

   **Parameters:**
-  * filename (str): A title for a pickle file (please include directory in title)
+  * filename (str): A title for a pickle file (please include directory in title).

   **Returns:**
-  * Dills (n/a): An object loaded from the provided pickle file
+  * Dills (n/a): An object loaded from the provided pickle file.

   **Example:**
   ```python